mahoney1/docs/commercialpaper-query-tutorial.md

 ```
 Note: this code should be located BEFORE the line `await ctx.paperList.addPaper(paper);` in the `issue` function.

-6. Repeat the paste as shown above (3 line code segment)  - into the functions beginnning `async buy` and `async redeem` functions.
+6. Repeat the paste as shown above (ie the 3 line code block)  - into the functions beginning with `async buy` and `async redeem` functions.
+You should paste near the end of EACH of those functions - ie BEFORE the following line shown (its the same in both `buy` and `redeem` functions (you DON'T need to paste the line below - its just for reference):

-You should paste near the end of EACH of those functions - ie BEFORE the following line shown (its the same in both `buy` and `redeem` functions: `await ctx.paperList.updatePaper(paper);`
+`await ctx.paperList.updatePaper(paper);`

-7. In the `async buy` function only - at line 120 (approx) in the code, beginning with the comment `// Check paper is not already REDEEMED` and add a line below the line `paper.setOwner(newOwner);` and inside the `isTrading()` branch       :
+7. In the `async buy` function only - at line 120 (approx) in the code, beginning with the comment `// Check paper is not already REDEEMED` -  add line of code, below the line `paper.setOwner(newOwner);` but inside the `isTrading()` branch:

 `paper.setPrice(price);`

-8. Next, add the following code segment, containing 3 functions (incl 2 query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` function and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie its ensuing `module.exports` declaration) .
-These 2 main query functions call the 'worker' query functions / iterators in the file `query.js`):
+8. Next, add the following code block, containing the 3 functions below (two of which are our query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` transaction function,  and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie the one before the `module.exports` declaration) .
+These 2 main query functions call the 'worker' query functions / iterators in the file `query.js` and the `idGen` function below gets identity information, used for reporting):

 ```
    /**